-Mr. Lim Teck Chai, Danny is the Independent Director of the Company, and Chairman of the Nominating Committee and member of the Audit Committee.
-He was appointed to the Board on 21 August 2014 and was last re-elected on 20 October 2015.
+Mr. Lim Teck Chai, Danny is the Independent Director of the Company, Chairman of the Nominating Committee and member of the Audit Committee.
+He was appointed to the Board on 21 August 2014.

 Mr. Lim is currently an equity partner in Rajah & Tann Singapore LLP.
 He joined Rajah & Tann Singapore LLP in May 1998 and has since been practising and advising on all aspects of corporate legal advisory and transactional work, both locally and regionally.
 He has a wide range of experience in acquisitions, investments, takeovers, initial public offerings and restructurings, amongst others, and his clients include multi-national corporations, small medium enterprises, private equity and institutional investors, Singapore and foreign listed companies, financial institutions and others.